top of page

 Workplace strategy for a global non-profit that is anti-building

-MKThink developed a Strategic Master Plan to guide The Nature Conservancy (TNC) in managing its California operations in a more environmentally conscious and cost-effective manner.
+MKThink developed a Strategic Master Plan to guide The Nature Conservancy (TNC) in managing its California operations more environmentally conscious and cost-effectively.
 An in-depth assessment of statewide facilities informed a hub-and-spoke model designed to consolidate offices and better distribute resources.
-The model was implemented in 4 regional offices and 3 hubs to realize $800,000 in OPex savings and avoid $5 million in costs.
-An enhanced hub, the San Francisco headquarters showcases the strategy with an open office layout of shared resources that reduce square footage by 33%, avoid $2.95 million in lease expenses over 10 years, and enable the chapter to maintain its location.
+The model was implemented in four regional offices and three hubs to realize $800,000 in OpEx savings and avoid $5 million in costs.
+An enhanced hub, the San Francisco headquarters showcases the strategy with an open office layout of shared resources that reduce square footage by 33%, avoid $2.95 million in lease expenses over ten years, and enable the chapter to maintain its location.
 The Strategic Master Plan aligns with TNC’s commitment to conservation—natural, material, and financial.

 DATES: 2013-2015